Skip to the content.

 } while (l < r);

-and set the value in selected element’s index to pivot
+And set the value at the selected element’s index to pivot

-we need to perform the final binary search
+We need to perform the final binary search

 run